danirus/django-comments-xtd/docs/tutorial.rst

 Django-comments-xtd adds two new flags: the **Liked it** and the **Disliked it** flags.

 Unlike the **Removal suggestion** flag, the **Liked it** and **Disliked it** flags are mutually exclusive.
 So that a user can't like and dislike a comment at the same time, only the last action counts.
-Users can click on the links at any time and only the last action will prevail.
+Users can like/dislike at any time and only the last action will prevail.

-In this section we will make changes in the ``democx`` project to give our users the capacity to like or dislike comments.
+In this section we will make changes in the tutorial project to give our users the capacity to like or dislike comments.
 We can start by adding the links to the ``comments_tree.html`` template.
 The links could go immediately after rendering the comment content, at the left side of the Reply link:

    .. code-block:: html+django